-This review comes from RACQ executive manager technical and safety policy, Steve Spalding, a long-time Bandit tragic.
-He not only reviews his first-release 1996 Bandit, but also gives some great advice for those thinking of buying a Bandit.
+Long-time Bandit tragic and RACQ executive manager technical and safety policy officer Steve Spalding reviews his first-release 1996 Bandit and provides some great advice for those thinking of buying a Bandit.
 He’s titled his review “Suzuki Bandit 1200, taking the crisis out of mid-life!”

 Loyalty to a bike isn’t for everyone, new models come and go and each arrives with a compelling reason to either shell out the full purchase price and add to the collection or trade in your pride and joy and cough up the difference.